Events

 Whether it’s the Annual Conference, New Professionals Retreat, or presenting at NASPA, or the College Student Values Conference, ACSD provides you with many opportunities for fellowship, learning, research presentations, and effective job search and placement.

-The 2024 Conference will be held June 3-6, hosted by the University of Mary Hardin-Baylor, in Belton, Texas.
+The 2025 Conference will be held June 2-5, hosted by the George Fox University, in Newberg, Oregon.

 Highlights of the annual conference include: